-Sweet Potatoes with Gingersnap Cranberry Crumble is a crowd-pleasing recipe that takes a simple side dish to the next level.
+This delicious Sweet Potatoes recipe has a crowd-pleasing Gingersnap Cranberry Crumble that takes a simple side dish to the next level.

 Of course, you’ll want to use gluten-free gingersnap cookies for the topping.
 If you’re making the dish dairy-free, be sure the cookies are dairy-free too.
-My favorite are the ones from Pamela’s, but any crunchy GF gingersnap will do.
+My favorite are currently the GF Ginger Zingers from Tate's, but any crunchy GF gingersnap will do.
+You can also make your own, you brave soul you.

-If Sweet Potatoes with Gingersnap Cranberry Crumble don’t sound quite your style – or if you want another version on the table, try these Butter Pecan Sweet Potatoes too!
+If Sweet Potatoes with Gingersnap Cranberry Crumble don’t sound quite your style – or if you want another version on the table, try this Butter Pecan Sweet Potatoes recipe too!

 About Sweet Potatoes: